La comunidad (agency)

 The Community (stylized as the community and also known as La Comunidad) is a global advertising agency with offices in Miami, Buenos Aires, London, San Francisco and New York City.

+History

 It was founded in March 2001, simultaneously in both the USA and Argentina by Jose and Joaquin Molla.
 Jose Molla was Creative Director for Nike International at Wieden+Kennedy, while Joaquin was the Creative Director of Ratto/BBDO in Argentina.
 The company was founded on the idea that every brand has its community with whom it connects through universal truths which transcend nations and ethnicities.

+Acquisition

 In January 2014, The Community was acquired by SapientNitro, which itself became Publicis Sapient in 2015.
 The following month, Joaquín and José Mollá published a satiric video called "Why we sold", explaining in their own words the reasons they decided to join SapientNitro, while enjoying different fancy and extravagant luxuries that they could now afford.